 TLDR Pemetrexed is as effective as docetaxel but has fewer side effects for treating nonsmall-cell lung cancer after EGFR-TKI therapy failure.

-In a randomized Phase 2 trial comparing pemetrexed and docetaxel as salvage chemotherapy for nonsmall-cell lung cancer (NSCLC) patients after failure of EGFR-TKI therapy, no significant differences were found in disease control rate, response rate, median survival, and 1-year survival between the two treatments.
-However, adverse effects such as nausea, myelosuppression, renal damage, and hair loss were significantly higher in the docetaxel group.
-Pemetrexed was found to be effective and well-tolerated, suggesting it may be a suitable therapeutic option for these patients.
+In a Phase 2 trial with 109 NSCLC patients who failed EGFR-TKI therapy, pemetrexed and docetaxel were compared as salvage chemotherapy.
+Both treatments showed no significant differences in disease control rate, response rate, median survival, or 1-year survival.
+However, docetaxel caused higher rates of nausea, myelosuppression, renal damage, and hair loss.
+Pemetrexed was found to be effective and better tolerated, making it a suitable option for salvage chemotherapy in these patients.

 Discuss this study in the Community →